How Much Laundry Is Too Much Laundry For Your Washer? – Washing Machine Load Sizes Chart Guide

 Use less soap to prevent residue on clothes and in your machine.
 If using bar soap, dissolve it in water first for even distribution and full activation during the wash cycle.

-Avoid using white vinegar in your laundry routine, as it can weaken the fibers of certain fabrics over time.
+Avoid using white vinegar in your laundry routine every time you clean your clothes, as it can weaken the fibers of certain fabrics over time.
 Instead, opt for gentler alternatives like baking soda or specialized laundry boosters to maintain the longevity and quality of your clothes.

 In cases where you find your clothes still feel soapy or not thoroughly rinsed, running an extra rinse cycle can be beneficial.
 This additional cycle will help remove any lingering soap residue, resulting in cleaner and fresher laundry.